AlessandroCarella/Visual-analytics/README.md

 * esplicitare la possibilita di usare in tasto destro nella legenda
 * Specificare quali sono i bordi dei bottoni per i livelli, da -1 a n

+# inspirations
+* for the highlight of the nodes and its connection i took inspiration from https://www.flightradar24.com/DLH06U/36d67a46

 ## record of what i have done so far (not updated):

 * ### datasets